DDVP95/TFG-public/README.md

 # TFG-public

 This was my Final Degree Project it`s a small Java Spring Boot project.
 It administrates a private apple cider plantation.
-You have to create a local instance in MySQLWorkbench with the username: Root pw: temporal.
+You have to create a local instance in MySQLWorkbench with the username: root pw: temporal.
 And create a schema inside it called "proyectotfg".

 http://localhost:8080/index